Sir George Nugent, 1st Baronet

 Field Marshal Sir George Nugent, 1st Baronet, (10 June 1757 – 11 March 1849) was a British Army officer.
 After serving as a junior officer in the American Revolutionary War, he fought with the Coldstream Guards under the Duke of York during the Flanders Campaign.
 He then commanded the Buckinghamshire Volunteers in the actions of St. Andria and Thuyl on the river Waal and participated in the disastrous retreat from the Rhine.
-He went on to be commander of the northern district of Ireland, in which post he played an important part in placating the people of Belfast during the Irish Rebellion, and then became Adjutant-General in Ireland.
+He went on to be commander of the northern district of Ireland, in which post he played an important part in preventing the outbreak of unrest in Belfast during the Irish Rebellion, and then became Adjutant-General in Ireland.
 He went on to be Governor of Jamaica, commander of the Western District in England, commander of the Kent District in England and finally Commander-in-Chief, India.

 Early life

 Born the illegitimate son of Lieutenant Colonel the Hon.
 Edmund Nugent (who was the only son of Robert Nugent, 1st Earl Nugent) and a Ms. Fennings.
 His father had another illegitimate son, Admiral of the Fleet Sir Charles Edmund Nugent.
 His father's half sister, Mary Elizabeth Nugent, married George Nugent-Temple-Grenville, 1st Marquess of Buckingham.
 Through his Mary, he inherited the title of Earl Nugent.
 Lord Buckingham's aunt, Hester Grenville, had married William Pitt, who became Prime Minister of the United Kingdom.

 Nugent was educated at Charterhouse School and the Royal Military Academy, Woolwich.